Salesforce

 What happens if I am using both the Patient Cohort feature and the VIP Chart feature?

-If you are using both the Patient Cohort feature and the VIP Chart feature, both features will be in effect.
+If you are using both the Patient Cohort feature and the VIP Chart feature, rules of both features will be in effect.
 This means when a user is trying to access an unauthorized chart that is also a VIP patient, they will see both the Unauthorized Access warning as well as the VIP Chart warning.

 © Microsoft 2023